rusuly/MySqlCdc/README.md

 where TABLE_NAME='AspNetUsers' and TABLE_SCHEMA='Identity'
 order by ORDINAL_POSITION;
 ```
-Alternatively, in MySQL 5.6 and newer(but not in MariaDB) you can obtain column names by logging full metadata (see `TableMetadataEvent.Metadata`).
+Alternatively, in MySQL 5.6 / MariaDB 10.5 and newer you can obtain column names by logging full metadata (see `TableMetadataEvent.Metadata`).
 This way the metadata is logged with each `TableMapEvent` which impacts bandwidth.
 ```conf
 binlog_row_metadata = full